 - Make sure you are using the correct type of seed for your climate and the specific needs of your lawn.

-- Be sure to water the seed properly to germinate and take root.
+- Be sure to water the seed properly for it to germinate and take root.

 - Give the new grass enough time to grow before mowing it.